oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 | Virtual Machine                    | vm                 | vm-xxxx                                                     |
 |                                    |                    |                                                             |

-For the Data Warehouse and BI system we will use application name `dwh`.
-For the shared management components, we will use application name `mgmt`.
-We will also use `prod` for production environment and `preprod` for pre-production environment.
+For the Data Warehouse and BI system we will use the application name `dwh`.
+For the shared management components, we will use the application name `mgmt`.
+We will also use `prod` for the production environment and `preprod` for the pre-production environment.

-Words are separated by hyphen `-`, with the exception of resources that do not support hyphens (such as OAC instances).
+Words are separated by a hyphen `-`, with the exception of resources that do not support hyphens (such as OAC instances).
 Only ASCII lowercase letters `[a-z]` and numerical digits `[0-9]` will be used.

 **Note:** Resource names are limited to 100 characters.